-During their stints as Teach For America corps members, Tom Torkelson and JoAnn Gama founded the IDEA Academy as an after school program in Donna, TX in 1998.
-It was created as a way to help combat some of the major educational deficiencies they saw in their students, focusing the program on student achievement and college readiness.
+Our first school, IDEA Academy, was founded as an after-school program in Donna, Texas in 1998.
+It was created as a way to help combat some of the major educational deficiencies seen in the community, focusing the program on student achievement and college readiness.

-Torkelson and Gama named the program IDEA, an acronym for “Individuals Dedicated to Excellence and Achievement,” and “No Excuses!” was their motto.
-IDEA enjoyed quick success, and the state of Texas granted a charter to IDEA in 2000.
-Beginning with only grades 4 to 8, the original flagship campus in Donna has expanded into a K—12 campus today.
+IDEA is an acronym for “Individuals Dedicated to Excellence and Achievement”.
+The state of Texas granted a charter to IDEA in 2000.
+Beginning with only grades 4 to 8, the original flagship campus in Donna has since expanded into a full-scale K—12 campus today.

 IDEA Public Schools embarked upon an ambitious expansion plan in 2005, titled “The 2012 Plan,” with the goal of launching 22 IDEA schools across the Rio Grande Valley by the year 2012.

 With the opening of 21 new campuses for the 2020-21 school year, IDEA served more than 63,000 students at 120 schools in 8 regions across Texas and Southern Louisiana.

 IDEA educated nearly 70,000 students across Texas, Louisiana, and Florida on their journey to and through college.